Sabeena31/weather-management-system/README.md

 Full project report is available in this repository.

 ## Note
 This repository contains project documentation and screenshots.
-The original source code is unavailable.
+The original source code is currently unavailable.